2 min

 Dear Anonymous,

-In general, I urge people to negotiate during the offer stage to land on a compensation package that makes sense for everyone involved.
-In your negotiations, focus on your risk threshold — do you want to forgo salary now for potential gains in the future, or do you need a specific salary to cover your personal finances?
+In general, I urge people to negotiate during the offer stage so the full compensation package, including salary, bonus, and equity, makes sense for everyone involved.
+In your negotiations, focus on your personal risk threshold: are you comfortable trading some cash salary today for the potential upside of stock options or RSUs in a future liquidity event, or do you need a specific level of guaranteed salary to cover your ongoing expenses and future tax obligations on equity, such as possible AMT exposure on ISOs?

 I’ve seen acquisitions where there’s an accelerated stock option vesting schedule (and acquisitions where there wasn’t), acquisitions where the acquiring company paid cash for exercised stock options, and others where they offered a stock swap, converting shares from the old company into the new company.
 Some acquisitions offer a mix of cash and stock, or new grants of stock options that are tied to performance goals being met.